 ...and many more honors

-He is twice winner (2008, 2010) of and has placed four years in a row (2008-2011) in the category of space for the prestigious Aviation Week & Space Technology photo contest, the world's largest aerospace photo challenge.
-In addition to the first-place wins, he also took third place in 2008, an honorable mention in 2009, and won both second & third place in 2011.
+He is twice winner of (2008, 2010) and has placed five times in six years (2008-2011, 2013) in the category of space for the prestigious Aviation Week & Space Technology photo contest, the world's largest aerospace photo challenge.
+In addition to the first-place wins, he also took third place in 2008, an honorable mention in 2009 and 2013, and won both second & third place in 2011.

 While in college, he was a long-standing member of The Avion, the campus newspaper of Embry-Riddle for which he was Space Technology Editor for three years, reporter for four, and received the Fall 2007 reporter award.

 In June, 2011, Cooper and LaunchPhotography.com were featured on the front page of USA Today, the most circulated paper in the United States.
 Interviewed for a cover story on attending the final space shuttle launch, the website was published prominently.

 Similarly, he was also interviewed by, and this website was published in, the New York Times Travel section in May 2010 for a story on viewing the remaining shuttle launches.

 His work has also been featured in books such as Astronomy 365 and City at the Water's Edge: A Natural History of New York, among others available in bookstores now.